0xKowalski1/Notes/audits/report-layout.md

 ### Disclaimer

-I have made all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
-A security audit is not an endorsement of the underlying business or product.
-The audit was time-boxed and the review of the code was solely on the security aspects of the Solidity implementation of the contracts.
+I have exerted every effort to identify as many vulnerabilities as possible within the allocated time period.
+However, I do not bear responsibility for the findings detailed in this document.
+It's important to note that a security audit does not serve as an endorsement of the underlying protocol.
+This audit was conducted within a specific timeframe, and the review focused exclusively on the security features of the Solidity implementation of the contracts.

 ## Risk Classification